Best Power Bank for Backpacking and Hiking 2025

 It does depend on how many devices you intend to take with you and will need to be charged.
 For a lot of people, one port is enough as they only use it for their phone.
 While if you bring multiple devices then two or more ports may be needed.

 The number of ports a power bank has can be a good and bad thing.
-You could take turns to charge devices if your power bank only has one port, but sometimes it is easiest to charge multiple things at once.
+You could take turns charging devices if your power bank only has one port, but sometimes it is easiest to charge multiple things at once.

 It is up to you, but sometimes 2 ports are better than 1, especially if you need two devices charged quickly.